kodi-game/game.libretro.opera/README.md

 ### Description

-Opera emulates the 3DO Interactive Multiplayer video game system, often called simply the 3DO.
+Opera emulates the 1993 3DO Interactive Multiplayer video game system, pronounced 3-D-Oh.

 Opera is a fork of 4DO, which is based on the FreeDO source code.